t34m-gr3yh0und/xctf-2016-final/Crypto/rle/README.md

 Further inspection in the encrypted code, we see hex numbers with 1 or 2 digits.
 Another observation is that after each string `0:<n>:` are n two-digit hex numbers.
 Counting the number of 2-digit hex numbers, we find that it is the same as the length of the decoded string.

--> Each 2-digit hex number represents an ASCII character The task now is to find the correct key for decryption.
+-> Each 2-digit hex number represents an ASCII character.
+The task now is to find the correct key for decryption.

 Notice that the number of sequences of consecutive 2-digit hex numbers is exactly the length of `<KEY>`.
 Therefore, there should be connection between each hex sequence with the corresponding character in `<KEY>`.